 - Gender Issues in Counseling

-Upon completion of this degree in counseling, you can meet the requirements for the Licensed Professional Counselor Associate (LPCA) license from the North Carolina Board of Licensed Professional Counselors.
-You’ll have the potential to be an agent of social justice within the community—an advocate of transformation, renewal, and reconciliation.
+Upon completion of our Clinical Mental Health Counseling program, you can meet the requirements for the Licensed Professional Counselor Associate (LPCA) license from the North Carolina Board of Licensed Professional Counselors.
+Whether you choose to study in Asheville, Charlotte, or Morganton, you’ll have the potential to be an agent of social justice within the community—an advocate of transformation, renewal, and reconciliation as a mental health counselor.

 Master’s at Asheville